 Rohit’s grandparents never pretended.
 They ate different food and dressed in different clothes.
 They celebrated Diwali and Holi and Navaratri.
 It was his grandparents who took Rohit to visit India in his early teens.
 Seeing that colorful, boisterous, inescapably alive place with his own eyes, his pride in his motherland swelled.
 India had taken its position on the world stage, out-developing and outgrowing America, the country his father idolized.

-After college, Rohit had visited the embassy in San Francisco four times to apply for a work visa but could obtain only a 30-day tourist permit.
+After college, Rohit had visited the embassy in San Francisco four times to apply for a work visa, but could obtain only a thirty-day tourist permit.
 He wrote a plea letter to the Indian embassy in New York, reminding them of his Indian blood, his wish to experience his culture, his respect for his heritage.
 But in the eyes of his mother country, Rohit was not an Indian, but an ABCD.
 American-Born Confused Desi.
 For Rohit, the rejections said: India is full.

 But then, fifteen years later, he’d gotten a mysterious message promising a chance at a better life.
 He’d been chosen, based on what, he wasn’t sure.
 He’d submitted no application, but the message held a temporary work permit, a plane ticket, and a job.
 India, it would seem, needed him after all.

-#

 Rohit sweated in his kurta pajama behind a thin metal shelf.
-Dusty plastic bottles full of spices crowded the narrow surface, a stack of betel leaves fluttered under a polished stone.
-He carefully arranged thirty paans in neat rows, pointing the tip of each leaf-wrapped spiced breath-freshening triangle upwards.
-He was in the Park, on live duty for the first time.
+Dusty plastic bottles full of spices crowded the narrow surface; a stack of betel leaves fluttered under a polished stone.
+He carefully arranged thirty paans in neat rows, pointing the tip of each leaf-wrapped spiced breath-freshening triangle upward.
+He was in the park, on live duty for the first time.

 “Ooohh, I’ve heard about these!” said a blonde woman, a sarong around her waist and a cloth bag made of sari scraps over one shoulder.
 As she spoke, she brought a hand up to her bun to check the flower pinned there.
 “We should try it.
 I know they’re supposed to have tobacco, but when in India, right?
 I mean, shouldn’t we?”
 She turned to her friend, another blonde wearing a bright green and gold salvar kameez, who nodded hesitantly.

-“We have tobacco-free versions, madam,” Rohit offered, in a carefully-accented English, “and our tobacco paans are, of course, nicotine-free.”
+“We have tobacco-free versions, madam,” Rohit offered in carefully accented English, “and our tobacco paans are, of course, nicotine-free.”

 “Two tobacco-free, please,” said the first woman.
-Rohit tapped his payment screen and, within a second, it had scanned the women’s faces, matched their pulse signature to their immigration records, and debited their accounts.
+Rohit tapped his payment screen and, within a second, it had scanned the women’s faces, matched their pulse signatures to their immigration records, and debited their accounts.
 Meanwhile, he clumsily folded two triangular plates from pre-cut newspaper scraps like he’d been trained.
 The scraps came from copies of The Hindustan Times for August 15, 1986, printed on-site.
 He placed one paan onto each plate, then held them out to his customers with a slight bow.

-#

-“Obsequiousness, 5 out of 10.
-Deference, 5 out of 10.
-Politeness, 5 out of 10.
-Accent, 5 out of 10.
-Banter, 2 out of 10.
-Bargaining, 0 out of 10.
-Upsells, 0 out of 10,” Mr. Mittal rattled off.
-“A disappointingly below-average first month’s performance.”
+“Obsequiousness, five out of ten.
+Deference, five out of ten.
+Politeness, five out of ten.
+Accent, five out of ten.
+Banter, two out of ten.
+Bargaining, zero out of ten.
+Upsells, zero out of ten,” Mr. Mittal rattled off.
+“A disappointingly below average first month’s performance.”

 “Everyone paid the listed price,” Rohit pleaded.
 “There wasn’t any opportunity to bargain.”